 But to the educated villager in rural India, the statement still holds, albeit, with a preference for the vernacular newspaper.
-I have strong roots in south India, exposed to three major languages and cultures (one as my origin, one where I spent my early years and one by career choice).
+I have strong roots in south India, exposed to three major languages and cultures (one as my origin, one where I spent my early years, and one by career choice).
 Newspapers are the right way to start the day in each of these areas.
 Interestingly, circulation has gone up in the last decade, due to literacy increasing in the country.

-My last workplace had a rest-area (of sorts) where we had drinking water, coffee machine, a microwave and a selection of newspapers.
+My last workplace had a rest-area (of sorts) where we had drinking water, a coffee machine, a microwave and a selection of newspapers.
 At any given time during the workday, you would find at least one person sitting there reading a paper, some times we would find heated debates ongoing, even comparing facts on the same incident from different newspapers.
-Considering that I was one among the older folk at that workplace (70% of the population were twenty somethings), I safely conclude this is not a generational preference.
+Considering that I was one among the older folk at that workplace (70% of the population were twenty-somethings), I safely conclude this is not a generational preference.

-Availability: I have the newspaper on my doorstep at 7:00 am every day.
+- Availability: I have the newspaper on my doorstep at 7:00 am every day.
 The newspaper-wallah (as the delivery agency is called) has a front-loaded day taking and distributing an early shipment (with some local advertisement “inserts” added in for whoever will pay him directly).
 Vernacular newspapers in almost every language spoken in India is available

-More trust in the newspaper than on TV news coverage: The printed newspaper is accepted as more trust-worthy and less biased
+- More trust in the newspaper than on TV news coverage: The printed newspaper is accepted as more trust-worthy and less biased

-Advertising revenue continues to be a thriving stream: Flipkarts and Amazons of the world advertise extensively in print media.
+- Advertising revenue continues to be a thriving stream: Flipkarts and Amazons of the world advertise extensively in print media.
 To a newspaper purist like me, this has spawned a deplorable trend of having cover-sheets of full-page advertisements from these internet biggies which prevent me from sneaking a quick look at the headlines upfront, when I pick up the paper at my doorstep

 So will this change with the upward trend in mobile usage?
 There is a school of thought that as the Indian youth embark on their internet explorations, the newspaper industry will go the way of other countries.
 While we have to wait and watch, initial data points do not substantiate this.
 Mobile internet is primarily seen as a peer to peer communication source as well as an entertainment source.
-If we check what the Indian public is doing on the internet, especially from a smartphone (data from January 2017)
+If we check what the Indian public is doing on the internet, especially from a smartphone (data from January 2018)

 © 2018 Saisree Subramanian